storacha/specs/pail.md

 ### Shard

 The storage is made up of shards.
 They are blocks of IPLD data.
-Shards must be [dag-cbor](https://ipld.io/specs/codecs/dag-cbor/spec/) encoded and must not exceed `512KiB` in size (post encode).
+Shards are recommended to be [dag-cbor](https://ipld.io/specs/codecs/dag-cbor/spec/) encoded.

 A shard is an ordered list of [shard entries](#shard-entry).
 Shard entries must always be ordered lexicographically by key within a shard.

+The maximum encoded shard size is controlled by the creator of the pail by specifying 2 options:

+* `keyChars` - the characters allowed in keys (default ASCII only).
+* `maxKeySize` - maximum size in bytes a UTF-8 encoded key is allowed to be (default 4096 bytes).

+A good estimate for the max size of a shard is the number of characters allowed in keys multiplied by the maximum key size.
+This is because there cannot be more than one key with the same first character in a shard (see section on [Sharding](#sharding) for further explanation).
+For ASCII keys of 4096 bytes the biggest possible shard will stay well within the maximum block size allowed by libp2p.

+Note: The default max key size is the same as "`MAX_PATH`" - the maximum filename+path size on most Windows/Unix systems so should be sufficient for most purposes.

+Note: Even if you use unicode key characters it would be difficult to exceed the max libp2p block size, but it is not impossible.

 ### Shard Entry